Last Updated: February 27, 2021

 - Just in time training for Tier 2 distribution is developed and checklists are found in the SNS Plan

-- Available CDC resources, and vaccine recommendations, when available
+- Available CDC resources and vaccine recommendations

 - Ordering and receiving COVID-19 vaccine